Me Enamoré (Shakira song)

 "Me Enamoré" (English: "I Fell in Love") is a song by Colombian singer-songwriter Shakira.
-The song was released as the fifth single to anticipate Shakira's eleventh studio album El Dorado on 7 April 2017, by Sony Music Latin.
+The song was released as the second single to anticipate Shakira's eleventh studio album El Dorado on 7 April 2017, by Sony Music Latin.
 Its lyrics were written by Shakira.
 Its musical composition was done by Shakira and Rayito, who also produced the song along the co-production of The Rudeboyz and A.C.

-Background and release
+Artwork and release

-She teased the song hours prior its release sending personalized postcards to a few fans, where she appears climbing a tree.
-She stated in them: "[I'm] very happy to share with all of you my new single 'Me enamoré.'
+On April 6, 2017, Shakira teased the song by sending personalized postcards to fans around the world revealing the cover artwork for the single, where she appears hugging a tree.
+She wrote in the card: "[I'm] very happy to share with all of you my new single 'Me Enamoré.'
 This song narrates a moment in my life when I was so in love that I was literally climbing trees".
+The same day she tweeted teasing "tomorrow more."
+The original photo used for the cover art is a nonprofessional snapshot taken in 2010, when Shakira first met her then-partner Gerard Piqué.

+Reactions to cover art

+The cover art's reception was negative, with memes being shared on social media and being parodied by users online.
+Miguel Ángel Bargueño of El País asked: "Has Shakira made the worst [single] cover art in history?".
+Spanish illustrator and art director Sergio Mora, who won the Latin Grammy Award for Best Recording Package in 2016 for the album artwork for El Poeta Halley by the band Love of Lesbian, stated: "It is so hideous that it turns around and borders on genius."
+Album cover art designer Rafa Sañudo said: "It's tacky as hell."
+Mario Feal noted: "Precisely the opposite of the overproduced image expected of an international star".
+Domingo J. Casas pointed out: "As a photo it’s ugly.
+As a family snapshot, it has value."

 Composition

 "Me Enamoré" tells the story of when she fell in love with her former partner Gerard Piqué, whom she met in 2010 on the set of the music video for "Waka Waka (This Time for Africa)", the official song of the 2010 FIFA World Cup.